Listen to the automated AI version of this article here:

 It seems this question baffles most people on the internet, from bloggers, doctors, and even politicians!
-As a matter of fact, it even baffled me before I came to learn about cannabis and studied its properties.

 The confusion out there arises because there are both legal and botanical distinctions to be understood.